cobbinma/booking-platform/Readme.md

 ### user interfaces

 #### booking ui

+a front end client that allows users to make bookings

 1. Go to the `booking_ui` lib directory.
 1. Run `make dev` to install dependencies, generate graphql code and run user interface.